Air Pollution Burn Permits

 - Burn barrels are prohibited.

 - Household garbage such as cans, glass, diapers, furniture, plastics, rubber, tires, tar paper, asphalt shingles, demolition debris, and construction materials (such as treated lumber insulation, paints, coatings, and metal) cannot be burned.
 When burned, these things can produce toxins that create health problems.
-The Hidden Hazards of Backyard Burning
+The Hidden Hazards of Backyard Burning (PDF)

 - Burning leaves and pine needles is also discouraged due to the excessive smoke that is generated.